 - 3rd IBSA Summit – New Delhi, October 2008;

-- 4th IBSA Summit – Brasília, April 2010; and
+- 4th IBSA Summit – Brasilia, April 2010; and

 - 5th IBSA Summit – Pretoria, October 2011.

-By virtue of its successful initiatives, the IBSA Fund received the following awards: ‘South-South Partnership for South-South Alliance’, granted by the United Nations Development Programme (UNDP) in 2006; ‘Millennium Development Goals Awards’, granted in 2010 by the NGO ‘Millennium Development Goals Awards Committee’, and the ‘South-South and Triangular Cooperation Champions Award’, granted in 2012 by the United Nations Office for South-South Cooperation (UNOSSC), for its innovative contribution to the triangular South-South cooperation.
+For its successful initiatives, the IBSA Fund has earned the following awards: the ‘United Nations South-South Partnership Award, granted by the United Nations Development Programme (UNDP) in 2006; the ‘Millennium Development Goals Awards’, granted in 2010 by the NGO ‘Millennium Development Goals Awards Committee’, and the ‘South-South and Triangular Cooperation Champions Award’, bestowed in 2012 by the United Nations Office for South-South Cooperation (UNOSSC), for its innovative contribution to the triangular South-South cooperation.